codatio/codat-docs/docs/lending/features/liabilities-overview.md

 #### Configure webhooks

-We recommend you [configure webhook consumers](/using-the-api/webhooks/create-consumer) the following [event types](/using-the-api/webhooks/event-types) to manage your data pipelines.
+We recommend you [configure webhook consumers](/using-the-api/webhooks/create-consumer) with the following [event types](/using-the-api/webhooks/event-types) to manage your data pipelines.
 These webhooks send a message for each `dataType` separately.

 - [DataSyncStatusChangedToError](/using-the-api/webhooks/event-types)